Kexodus1/Ark-Ascended-Tools/README.md

          - 50 FOV (the FOV is critical and can be slightly increased to jump slower or decreased to jump faster)<BR><BR>

+   - I have a different issue not listed:
+        - Pleasse head over to <A href="https://github.com/Kexodus1/Ark-Ascended-Tools/issues">issues</A> and submit a new issue.<BR><BR>

 Changelog
 ==========================